 You will then need to locate the water heater's T&P valve so you can relieve pressure from the tank.
 It is either on the side or the top of the water heater.
 Look for a valve that has a tube leading downward.

 Flip the lever on the T&P valve into an up position to open it.

-- Some drain valves have a handle.
-Others like the one in the photo shown here have a short handle-less stem with a slot for a flat blade screwdriver.
+With all safety precautions taken, it is time drain water from the tank.
+Some drain valves have a handle.
+Others have a short handle-less stem with a slot for a flat blade screwdriver.

 - Turn the valve counter-clockwise to release a few gallons of water into the bucket or hose for a partial flush.

-- If you are using a bucket for a full flush, you should use rubber gloves to avoid getting scalded and then fill the bucket and open and close the valve as many times as needed to empty the tank.
+- When using a bucket for a full flush, you should use rubber gloves to avoid getting scalded.
+Fill the bucket and open and close the valve as many times as needed to empty the tank.
 Make sure to only partially fill the bucket if you need to tip it to get it out from under the valve spout.

 Close the Valve

-Once complete, close the valve T&P valve by flipping the lever down and close the drain valve by turning it clockwise.
-Drain the bucket or remove the hose.
+Once the draining is complete, close the T&P valve by flipping the lever down and close the drain valve by turning it clockwise.
+Empty the bucket or remove the hose.

 Turn on Water Supply and Power

-Now that the draining is complete you can perform any maintenance on the tank.
-When the repair is complete or if this was just a maintenance flush, then turn the power and water supply to the water heater back on.
+With the tank drained, you can perform any maintenance required.
+When the repair is complete, or if this was just a maintenance flush, turn the power and water supply to the water heater back on.